 Brazilian pianist Cristina Ortiz was all of two years old when she first sat down at a piano keyboard.
 Ortiz has made a name for herself as one of the most moving interpreters of Romantic music, a champion of lesser known works in the piano repertoire and a must-see performer.

-Ahead of her performance as part of the International Piano Series later this month, we’re having a look at what makes her career so interesting.
+Ahead of her performance as part of the International Piano Series in October 2018, we had a look at what makes her career so interesting.

 While most of us were struggling with simple nursery rhymes, Ortiz proved herself a prodigy.
 She had her first lessons aged four, telling one interviewer: “I was taken to the young sister of a colleague of my father, who used to be a concert pianist . . . we didn’t do exercises, it was all music, music, music, and that’s why I am what I am!
 She just gave me tunes and music to play; Bach and Mozart and everything, a little Chopin, everything.
 No scales.”